EXPLAINER: Rail strike would impact consumers, businesses

 The unions sought raises of 31% over the five-year term of the new contracts, while the railroads offered 17% before the emergency board's recommendations.
 The largest railroads endorsed the board's middle-ground proposals, and most of the unions have reached tentative agreements based on those details.

-However, the Brotherhood of Locomotive Engineers and Trainmen, and the transportation division of the International Association of Sheet Metal, Air, Rail and Transportation Workers, which represents conductors, have held out in hopes of better terms.
-They want railroads to increase staffing — the major railroads have cut nearly one-third of their jobs in the last six years — and to ease strict attendance policies that make it difficult to take time off.
+However, the Brotherhood of Locomotive Engineers and Trainmen, and the transportation division of the International Association of Sheet Metal, Air, Rail and Transportation Workers, which represents conductors, have held out in hopes of better terms including provisions on working conditions.

+The major railroads have cut nearly one-third of their jobs in the last six years, and unions say that's making the work of their members harder.
+They want railroads to ease strict attendance policies that make it difficult to take time off for things like doctor appointments.

 HOW WOULD A RAIL STRIKE AFFECT THE COUNTRY?